Acupuncture is a little weird right? Someone sticks a bunch of needles in you and that makes you feel better. How is that even possible?

 To become an acupuncturist requires: a 4-5 year bachelors degree, ongoing professional development, a lifetime of practice!

 Accredited training to become an acupuncturist in Australia involves a 4-5 year Bachelors degree in Health Science.
 This includes study in Western medical sciences as well as the underlying theories and of Chinese medicine.
+These courses adhere to the Australian guidelines for education providers.

 There are a few places that offer the study of an acupuncture course in Melbourne including: